Panacea: Pareto Alignment via Preference Adaptation for LLMs: Introduction

 A key challenge lies in how to utilize a low-dimensional preference vector to control the model's behavior.
 Our core insight is that, similar to the crucial role of the preference vector in shaping the Pareto solution, singular values are pivotal in defining the model's fundamental behavior in a singular value decomposition (SVD)-based low-rank adaptation (LoRA)\cite{hu2022lora,zhang2023adaptive}.
 To address the above challenge, we incorporate the preference vector into the singular values within each SVD-LoRA layer.
 We then scale it using a learnable factor to align with the magnitude of other singular values.
 The model is trained end-to-end using a joint objective function aggregated according to the preference vector.
-The flexibility of Panacea enables seamless compatibility with various preference optimization procedures (\eg, RLHF and DPO) and diverse methods for loss aggregation (\eg, linear scalarization (LS) \citep{boyd2004convex}[Section 4.7.5] and weighted Tchebycheff (Tche) \citep{miettinen1999nonlinear}[Section 3.4] ).
+The flexibility of Panacea enables seamless compatibility with various preference optimization procedures, \eg, supervised fine-tuning (SFT), reinforcement learning from human feedback (RLHF) \cite{ouyang2022training}, and direct preference optimization (DPO) \cite{rafailov2023direct}, and diverse methods for loss aggregation, \eg, linear scalarization (LS) \citep{boyd2004convex}[Section 4.7.5] and weighted Tchebycheff (Tche) \citep{miettinen1999nonlinear}[Section 3.4].
+Through theoretical analysis, we confirm that Panacea can effectively capture the entire Pareto front (PF) under practical conditions.

-Our theoretical analysis demonstrates that, under practical conditions, Panacea with both LS and Tche aggregations can effectively capture the entire PF within the specific DPO and RLHF frameworks.
 This finding provides a solid rationale for training a single Pareto set model to learn all Pareto optimal solutions across the entire preference space.

-In our experiments, we apply Panacea to address the classic helpfulness-harmlessness dilemma in alignment.
-Specifically, Panacea successfully learns the complete Pareto set for diverse preferences using the BeaverTails dataset \cite{ji2023beavertails}.
-It consistently outperforms alternative methods across various optimization techniques and loss aggregation methods, while being significantly more computationally efficient.
-Additionally, Panacea forms a smooth convex PF that aligns best with theoretical expectations compared to baselines.
-For the first time, we show the possibility of aligning a single model with heterogeneous preferences, opening up a promising avenue for LLM alignment.
+In our experiments, we assess the effectiveness and scalability of Panacea on several significant and challenging preference alignment problems with up to 10 dimensions, where the Pareto set cardinality grows exponentially with the number of dimensions, considerably surpassing the scope of current research.
+Panacea consistently outperforms baseline methods, producing superior, uniformly distributed, and convex fronts in accordance with the theory.
+Quantitative metrics highlight its substantial advantages, demonstrating an order-of-magnitude improvement.
+Notably, Panacea exhibits no performance saturation even on the ten-dimensional problem, indicating its extensive potential.
+For the first time, we show the possibility of aligning a \emph{single} model with \emph{exponentially many} heterogeneous preferences, opening up a promising avenue for LLM alignment.